yinaa/microsoft-graph-docs/api-reference/api/privilegedrole_get.md

 # Get privilegedRole

-Retrieve the properties and relationships of privilegedrole object.
+Retrieve the properties and relationships of [privilegedRole](../resources/privilegedrole.md) object.

 ### Prerequisites
 The following **scopes** are required to execute this API: _Directory.AccessAsUser.All_